navigarejs/framework/packages/docs/src/guide/basics/redirects.md

 ## External redirects

-Sometimes it's necessary to redirect to an external website, or even another non-Inertia endpoint in your app, within an Inertia request.
+Sometimes it's necessary to redirect to an external website, or even another non-Navigare endpoint in your app, within an Navigare request.
 This is possible using a server-side initiated `window.location` visit.

 ```php
 return Navigare::location($url);